ebingrav/avwiki/Unworship.md

 *You've done it.
-You've picked yourself a [god or goddess](:Category:_Gods_And_Goddesses "wikilink") and felt you were on top of the world.
+You've picked yourself a [god or goddess](:Category:_Gods_And_Goddesses.md "wikilink") and felt you were on top of the world.
 Until you found out that you were in a sadistic cult of pygmie pixie haters and found yourself trapped!
 Don't worry... you can now unworship for a painful price.*

 This may be a good spot for a table indicating practices required to unworship at various levels or something.